gregwebs/StateTree/README.md

 JSON hierarchy looks nice, but these structures normally rely on strings that are a typo away from silent error.
 StateTree instead uses setter methods because they will always fail immediately at runtime if mistyped.
 StateTree leverages TypeScript to reduce bugs in the implementation.
-You can also use TypeScript in your usage of this library to move some errors from runtime to compile time and also to get better autocompletion.
+You can also use TypeScript in your usage of this library to move some errors from runtime to compile time and also to have better autocompletion.

 # Dependencies